ch0pex/Real-time-computing/README.md

-# Real time system simulation in C and arduino
+# Real time computing in C and arduino